On this page

 If training is a single event and enablement is an afterthought, adoption will look fine in week one and collapse by week six.

-Better approach: Plan enablement like a rollout, not a webinar.
-Role-based learning, job aids, and hypercare support are non-negotiable.
+Better approach: Plan enablement like a rollout, not a one time event like a webinar.
+Role-based learning, job aids, and hypercare support are critical.

 Lack of executive ownership